ubco-W2021T2-cosc123/template_activity01/README.md

-# Lecture 1 Activity
+# Lecture 2 Activity

-In this lecture 1 activity, I will ask you to do several things:
+In this lecture 2 activity, I will ask you to do several things:

-## Activity 1A
+## Task 2A

 1. Copy the `activity.md` file from Lecture0-activity to this directory